sanger-pathogens/iva/README.md

 #### QC dependencies

-The QC scripts have the following dependencies, in addiition to MUMmer, smalt and samtools:
+The QC scripts have the following dependencies, in addition to MUMmer, smalt and samtools:

  * [R] [r code] installed and in your path.